 Discussion: The "auto" mode models

 the interior humidity as tracking the outdoor conditions.
-Tracking

 This approximation is a simple way to model humidity conditions if no

 other information is known about moisture dynamics in the building.
 The

-interior air is equivalent to that of the exterior air on a humidity ratio basis
+the exterior air on a humidity ratio basis (i.e., mass of water per mass

-Alternatively a "fixed" mode is used if the "auto" control is de-selected.
+Alternatively a "fixed" mode is used if the "auto" feature is de-selected.
 In "fixed" mode, the interior humidity ratio is assumed fixed (at the user selected level) and is not affected by the outside conditions.

 The following reference discusses empirical validation of simplified methods for modeling humidity: Miller, J.D., "Development and Validation of a Moisture Mass Balance Model for Predicting Residential Cooling Energy Consumption," ASHRAE Transactions, Vol. 90, pt.
 2, 1984, (275-293).

-Discussion: This is the total (sensible and
+Discussion: This is the total (sensible

 latent) net (including evaporator fan energy) cooling capacity at